mavryk-network/taquito/docs/web3js_taquito.md

 await op.confirmation();
 ```

-Calling functions/entrypoints is very similar to Ethereum and Tezos.
-Just remember that the function doesn't return any value from the blockchain on Tezos.
+Calling functions/entrypoints is very similar to Ethereum and Mavryk.
+Just remember that the function doesn't return any value from the blockchain on Mavryk.

 ## Deploy/originate a smart contract